grafana/scenes/docusaurus/docs/scene-app-drilldown.md

 }
 ```

-### Step 4.
-Build drilldown scene
+### Step 5.
+Build a drill-down scene

-Define a scene that will be rendered on the drilldown page:
+Define a scene that will be rendered on the drill-down page:

 ```ts
 function getHandlerDrilldownScene(handler: string) {